Top 15 Accounting APIs to Integrate with in 2026

 Your target market determines API selection more than feature comparisons.
 Platforms serving freelancers need different capabilities than those targeting enterprise clients.
 FreshBooks excels for project-based billing, while Sage Intacct handles complex multi-entity requirements.

 Compliance requirements often narrow choices significantly.
 US-focused platforms typically choose QuickBooks for tax automation, while global platforms need NetSuite's multi-jurisdiction capabilities.
-Consider your customers' regulatory environment before evaluating technical features.
+European platforms should evaluate Exact Online and DATEV based on their target countries.

 Integration depth matters more than breadth for most implementations.
 Deep integration with core accounting functions (GL, AP/AR, reporting) provides more value than surface-level connections to numerous modules.
 Focus on the workflows that directly impact your customers' daily operations.